Amplitude-Based Circuits#

 Source code,png,hires.png,pdf)

-- class qlbm.components.collisionless.primitives.GridMeasurement(lattice, logger=<Logger qlbm (WARNING)>)[source]#
+- class qlbm.components.ms.primitives.GridMeasurement(lattice, logger=<Logger qlbm (WARNING)>)[source]#

 A primitive that implements a measurement operation on the grid qubits.